Indian Farmers Fertiliser Cooperative: History

 IFFCO embarked on several expansion and diversification plans to increase its domestic fertilizer production capacity.
-These plans also included the acquisition of more plants, further overseas joint ventures and the introduction of several energy reduction measures to improve production efficiency, and minimize carbon footprint.
+These plans also included the acquisition of more plants, further overseas joint ventures and the introduction of several energy reduction measures to improve production efficiency and minimize carbon footprint.
 In a joint venture with Mitsubishi Corporation, Japan, IFFCO-MC Crop Science Private Limited was incorporated to provide quality agrochemicals in India.
-The IFFCO BAZAR was envisioned to introduce the modern retail and information experience to rural India by combining technology with experience to deliver value to consumers in the Indian hinterland.
+The IFFCO BAZAR was envisioned to introduce modern retail and information experience to rural India, by combining technology with experience to deliver value to consumers in the Indian hinterland.